truhy/helloworld_semihosting/readme.md

 - GNU C/C++ cross toolchain for Arm processors supporting Cortex-A9
 - newlib library.
 This is usually included with the above toolchain

-This sample includes the project file for Eclipse IDE for Embedded C/C++ Developers but you will need to setup other things as described in my guide.
+This example includes the project file for Eclipse IDE for Embedded C/C++ Developers but you will need to setup other things as described in my guide.

 You can find the guide on my website: